Jan 9 2025

 Geotargeting a relevant location is another cookieless solution that is ideal for prospecting, as it can make locals and travelers aware of nearby food and drink options.
 It can even cause a change in buying behavior, as advertisers can geofence their competition and advertise on their customers’ phones.
 For example, the coffee lover who’s in line at a coffee shop could see a geofenced mobile ad for a discounted drink across the street, which could potentially intercept that sale.

-Attribution is going to change, too, once the third-party cookie is gone, but there are solutions when all the stakeholders learn how to work together.
+Attribution is changing because of signal loss as well, but there are solutions when all the stakeholders learn how to work together.
 For instance, businesses can share sales data with their advertising partners, and with the right formatting and FTP setup, that sales data can blend nicely with ad campaign data in the same dashboard to show how advertising efforts are influencing sales.

-Could you provide some specific examples of how restaurant and dining advertisers might approach the cookieless future?
+Could you provide some specific examples of how restaurant and dining advertisers might put these recommendations into effect?

 VA: Let’s take a fast-casual restaurant as the first example.
-To collect and activate their first-party data effectively, they can collect data at the time of purchase and send it into a CRM.
-That data can then be activated strategically based on dining behaviors—for example, fast-casual customers aren’t likely to dine there again for about a week, so they can be put into a seven-day lookback window.
+To collect and activate their first-party data effectively, businesses can collect data at the time of purchase and send it into a CRM.
+That data can then be activated strategically based on dining behaviors—for example, fast-casual customers aren’t likely to dine at the same restaurant again for about a week, so they can be put into a seven-day lookback window.
 They aren’t targeted programmatically or on social media until a week after their last purchase, which ensures budget is spent efficiently.
-When they see your ads a week later, they’re ready to buy again.
+When they see ads a week later, they’re ready to buy again.

 Next, let’s look at a fine dining restaurant.
-A marketer for this kind of business can generate awareness with location targeting, which reduces reliance on cookies, and Census data, which can show customer affinity for these restaurants.
+A marketer for this kind of business can generate awareness with location targeting, which reduces reliance on cookies, and census data, which can show customer affinity for these restaurants.
 Contextual targeting is also effective for finding people researching tentpole events like Valentine’s Day, Mother’s Day, graduations, and other times when people might spend more money on a nice dinner out.
 If some of that research happens on more premium websites, a private marketplace deal can use a certified publisher’s first-party data to create interest with the right audience.
-For a cookieless attribution method, advertisers can measure cost per booking, including calls, which are also prominent in search ads, or online reservations, which are often two of the biggest success signals.
-Then, retargeting can kick in, with longer lookback windows of around 21 days or 30 days, since most people aren’t dropping $200 on fine dining takeout once a week.

 Wrapping Up: Cookieless Advertising for Restaurant and Dining Marketers

-The loss of cookies in Chrome means that the need for restaurant and dining marketers to adopt privacy-first advertising will reach a boiling point in 2024.
-By collecting and activating first-party data and leveraging privacy-friendly media tactics such as contextual and geotargeting, and by using the examples outlined above to tailor their strategies to specific businesses, industry marketers can place themselves at the head of the table.
+Ongoing signal loss, combined with Google’s plans to give Chrome users an informed choice over cookie-based tracking, means that the urgency around restaurant and dining marketers adopting privacy-first advertising strategies may well reach a boiling point in 2025.
+By collecting and activating first-party data and leveraging privacy-friendly media tactics such as contextual and geotargeting, industry marketers can place themselves at the head of the table.

 Get the Report